 As we head out of the high traffic summer and into slow travel time, many beg the question, do I lower my rental home prices to draw customers in?
 Many individuals who host vacation rentals have to decide whether they should reduce the rent or risk having no one rent from you.

-If you are experiencing this same issue, here are 4 tips that may be helpful for filling your vacation rental vacancies.
+If you are experiencing this same issue, here are four tips that may be helpful for filling your vacation rental vacancies.

 1) Expand your rental horizons

 In other words, don’t limit yourself to just one rental site.
-Instead post your rental listing on a variety of sites.
-For example, don’t limit your rental listing to just AirBnB.
+Instead, post your rental listing on a variety of sites.
+For example, don’t restrict your rental listing to just Airbnb.
 Consider using other credible sites such as HomeAway and Vacation Rentals By Owner.